yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 An OAuth authorization request, interoperable with other OAuth RFCs, which also includes the *native_callback_uri* parameter:

 **native_callback_uri**:
-: REQUIRED. *Client App's* deep link, to be invoked by *User-Interacting App*.
-When invoking *native_callback_uri*, it accepts the following parameter:
+: REQUIRED. *Client App's* redirect_uri, claimed as deep link. *native_callback_uri* shall be invoked by *User-Interacting App* to receive its response.
+When invoked, *native_callback_uri* accepts the following parameter:

   **redirect_uri**:
   : REQUIRED. url-encoded redirect_uri from *User-Interacting App* responding to its OAuth client, including its respective response parameters.